How would the Princess of Wales have dressed in 2021?

 But how might Diana have dressed were she alive in 2021?
 And how might she have employed her penchant for tactful, symbolic and communicative fashion in this divisive age?

-With Thursday marking what would have been Diana's 60th birthday, we look back at the influences that informed her style -- and how they might have shaped her look today.
+We're looking back at the influences that informed her style -- and how they might have shaped her look today.

 More soft diplomacy